jeffrey25706660/data512-a2/README.md

 The data sources can be downloaded on [Figshare](https://figshare.com/projects/Wikipedia_Talk/16731), per Wikipedia Detox project [access policy](https://foundation.wikimedia.org/wiki/Open_access_policy).

+For this assignment, we choose Personal Attacks and Aggression data for analysis.

 For each annotated corpora, there are three files:

 1. **{attack/aggression}_annotated_comments.tsv**: Raw revisions and derived comments that were labelled by crowdworkers.